 Performing IT due diligence goes far beyond counting IT assets.
-It instead seeks to broadly and comprehensively evaluate the target’s current state of IT capabilities and solutions to determine whether it will help enable the achievement of the investment thesis.
+It should broadly and comprehensively evaluate the current state IT capabilities and solutions to determine whether they will support the achievement of the investment thesis.
 This will help set the stage for successful integration down the line.
-PE investors should take a “business first” approach to the IT evaluation, asking the following questions:
+Investors should take a “business first” approach to the IT evaluation, asking questions, such as:

-To understand whether the target’s IT solutions and capabilities are suited to the long-term investment vision, it can be helpful to compare against companies of similar scope or stage in their lifecycle.
+To understand whether the Target’s IT solutions and capabilities are suited to the long-term investment vision, it can be helpful to benchmark with a relevant peer group on key IT value drivers including:

-After conducting a deep exploration of the target company’s overarching IT vision and goals and ensuring standardization is a core strategic tenant, evaluating the organization’s current ERP system is a critical next step.
-ERP systems sit at the center of the IT universe, making them either an essential driver of value or a major roadblock in an acquisition investment.
-As part of the diligence process, PE investors should do a “health check” of the target’s current ERP system, keeping the following questions front and center.
+ERP systems sit at the center of the IT universe, making them either an essential driver of value or a major roadblock.
+As part of the diligence process, investors should do a “health check” of the target’s current ERP system, keeping the following questions front and center:

-In the event that the target company does not have an ERP system in place, investors should look to determine whether or not their IT infrastructure is enabling key business practices and effective data use.
+If the target company does not have an ERP system in place, investors should look to determine whether their IT infrastructure is enabling key business practices and effective data use.

-PE investors should evaluate how data is being managed within the target company to uncover risks and opportunities associated with the acquisition investment.
+Investors should evaluate how data is being managed within the target company to uncover risks and opportunities associated with the investment.
 Questions to ask include:

 The target company’s IT leadership should have strong business acumen and a clear focus on business value creation.
-To gauge leadership capabilities, PE investors should ask:
+To gauge leadership capabilities, Investors should ask:

 The days are long gone when leaders could run a business without IT.
 PE investors know that if IT does not adequately support the portfolio company, value creation may not go as planned, and their investment may be at risk.

-IT is not peripheral—it’s core to the success of any investment.
+IT is not peripheral—it is core to the success of any investment.
 Doing the diligence to see whether the target company’s IT function will help or hinder the achievement of the investment thesis is critical to making sure deals are done right.